biodar/bioAtlas/README.md

-Radar data is conventionally two dimentional graphs (heatmaps) and they can be seen on news broadcasts focused on meteorological data visualization.
+Radar data is conventionally two dimentional graphs (heatmaps) and they can be seen on news broadcasts focused on meteorological data visualization (see (Dokter et al. 2019) for R based visualizations).
 In contrast, bioAtlas and the team at University of Leeds focus on entomological data visualization, that is radar data which detects bugs.

 The work has been carried out with a simple scenario in mind, being able to see how a bug cloud (Horde, Nest, Plague, Rabble, Swarm from a